Guide

 Other expenses:

-Costs specific to certain businesses are deductible.
-For example, retailers can deduct the cost of buying racks for clothing.
+You can claim costs that are specific to your business.
+For example, retailers can claim the cost of buying racks for clothing.

 What expenses are not tax-deductible?